Chicago Style Lecture Citation – Format With Examples

 Chicago style lecture citation: No date

-When you are citing the Chicago style lecture citation and there is no date listed for the lecture you reference, use the initials n.d. in place of the date in your citation.2
+When you are citing the Chicago style lecture citation and there is no date listed for the lecture you reference, use the initials n.d. instead.

 Chicago style lecture citation: No author